blue-smoke-media/BSM/trello-board.md

         I have the image of the diamond where it should go, but it is NOT allowing me to resize, etc.

 \*\*On "Our Standard Features" and "Our Services", I know there is a way to make the boxes all even regardless of the amount of text in them.
 I'm pretty sure it's in flexBox, but I'm unable to make it work properly.
 Would you please try?

-\*\*Pricing Plans & Packages
-The prices are commented out on each pkg.
-The JS needs to be written so the prices toggle between the monthly and yearly cost.

 \*\*BLOG
 Get it up and properly functioning.